EPCCed/2026-03-02-Fortran-intro/_episodes/08-modules.md

 ```
   integer :: i = 1
 ```
 implicitly take on the Fortran `save` attribute.
 This means the variable is placed in heap memory and retains its value between calls.
-(Analogous to a `static` declaration in C.) This is certainly neither thread-safe nor re-entrant.
+(This is analogous to a `static` declaration in C.) This is certainly neither thread-safe nor re-entrant.
 Uninitialised variables appear on the stack (and disappear) as expected.

 For this reason it is the rule, rather than the exception, that variables are not initialised at the point of declaration in Fortran.